RootTemplate/Common/README.md

 # Resository Info
-This resository contains common files for a great deal of RootTemplate projects.
+This repository contains common files for a great deal of RootTemplate projects.